Our

 For a full blood profile, including a testosterone test, a venous blood sample is required.
 This means your blood has to be taken by a qualified phlebotomist in our London TRT UK clinic.

-Alternatively a blood sample kit can be sent out to you at home and you can use this to have your blood taken at a chain of partner clinics across the UK.
+Alternatively a TRT test kit for your blood sample can be sent out to you at home and you can use this to have your blood taken at a chain of partner clinics across the UK.
 Many of our patients find these are very convenient ways of taking their testosterone test.

 You will need to be fasting when the sample is taken to ensure an accurate measure of your testosterone levels.
 By fasting, we mean you should not eat or drink anything apart from water from when you go to bed the night before until your blood sample is taken the next day.